quarterinchpwny/iku/db/osrm/README.md

 # OSRM

-This folder contains the local OSRM stack for the repo.
+This folder contains the self-hosted OSRM stack used by IKU for commute routing.
+The setup runs two OSRM profiles:

+- driving
+- foot

+Both profiles sit behind one local Nginx proxy, so the outside world only needs one upstream port.

 ## Files